mohad12211/Android-ytdlp/README.md

 # Features
 - Auto Updates yt-dlp to the latest release version.
-- In-App auto-player.
+- In-App auto-player with `MediaPlayer`
-- Automatically update files list
+- Automatically update files list with `FileObserver`
+- Asynchronous and event-based programs with `RxJava`